OskarJosefsson/RecordShop/README.md

 # RecordShop

-A project i made in my first ASP.NET at Nackademin.
+A project i made in my first ASP.NET course at Nackademin.
 An MVC project using an API.

 A Ecommerce site for records.